Do you want to start Homeless Shelter business plan?

 Financial Plan

-You might be wondering how much does it cost to start a homeless shelter. the best way to figure out the finances of a business is to develop a financial plan.
-Jack and Penny decided to develop a plan to deal with the financial aspect of how to open a homeless shelter.
+You might be wondering how much it costs to start a homeless shelter.
+The best way to figure out the financial requirements of the business is to develop a financial plan.

 8.1 Important Assumptions